ElvenTools/elven-tools-website/src/docs/jump-start.md

 githubUrl: "https://github.com/juliancwirko/elven-tools-website/edit/main/src/docs/jump-start.md"
 ---

-<div class="docs-warning-box">Please be aware that there are not enough tests and no audits!
-As for the mainnet, use the tools at your own risk!
-The code is open source.
-You can always validate it and test it on <span class="strong-text">both</span> the <span class="strong-text">devnet</span> and <span class="strong-text">testnet</span>.
-Check it back a million times before you'll use it on the mainnet.
+<div class="docs-info-box">It has complete functionality for the first version, but it is still under active development.
+As for the mainnet, use it at your own risk!
+Test it first on the devnet/testnet.
 Please report all the <a href="https://github.com/juliancwirko/elven-nft-minter-sc/issues" class="common-link">issues and ideas</a>.</div>

 <div class="docs-info-box">Remember that the CLI uses public API endpoints by default.
 You can switch to the custom ones.
-Read more how to do this <a href="#custom-api-endpoints">here</a>.</div>
+Read more how to do this <a href="/docs/recipes.html#custom-api-endpoints">here</a>.</div>

 ### TL;DR